rollacaster/elcontext/README.md

 ## Usage

-Use `list-contexts` for on overview of all contexts.
+Use `M-x list-contexts` for on overview of all contexts.
 Within this overview several hydras will guide through the API, press `?` to open the help hydra.

 A contexts consists of a